 Each year, nearly all of Maine’s credit unions participate in the Maine Credit Unions’ Campaign for Ending Hunger.
 Since 1990, the year that this collective effort began, Maine’s credit unions have raised and distributed more than $6.5 million to help end hunger in Maine.

-To make a tax-deductible contribution to the Campaign, please visit Maine Highlands FCU, or mail a contribution and make checks payable to:
+To make a tax-deductible contribution to the Campaign, please visit your local Maine Highlands FCU office, or mail a contribution to the address below.
+Make checks payable to:

 Maine Credit Unions’ Campaign for Ending Hunger